mengwanguc/gpufs/emulator/profile/imagenette/README.md

 Read `run-all.sh` to understand it.
 Modify it to replace gpu-type with your current gpu node type, and add/remove model types and batch sizes.

+**NOTE**:
-**NOTE**: I suggest you use `tmux` to run `run-all.sh` in the background.
+- I suggest you use `tmux` to run `run-all.sh` in the background.
 If you don't want what's `tmux` and how to use it, Google it.

-I also recommend you save the output into a file.
+- I also recommend you save the output into a file.
 For example, `bash run-all.sh &> output.log`.
 Don't commit this log file, but this file will be great for debugging purpose.

+- By using `tmux`, you don't have to keep your terminal open and connected when running the experiments.
+You can let the experiments run in the background, close the terminal, do something else, and come back after hours to check the results.
+Again if you don't know how to use `tmux`, google it.
+I believe it will be useful for your future work as well.

 </li>